Safe Living

 Have a Personal Security Plan

 Security awareness is crucial in a residence hall.
 Hallways that contain multiple dorm rooms should be thought of as small neighborhoods, which often have a lot of visitor traffic.
-If you notice anything-suspicious happening in or around your dorm, don't hesitate to notify the SMSU Public Safety.
+If you notice anything suspicious happening in or around your dorm, don't hesitate to notify the University Public Safety.
 Perhaps some of your neighbors' things have mysteriously gone missing.
 Or perhaps you've noticed a shady character lurking near your building's front door at night, trying to gain entry without a key.
-Voicing your concerns to the appropriate authority prevents future criminal activity.
+Voicing your concerns to the relevant authority helps prevent future criminal activity.
 If your intuitions are correct, staying silent may come back to haunt you.

 Security in your Residence Hall Room

 Students don't always have the luxury of knowing who they will be rooming with.
-In order to protect against this uncertainty you may need some dorm room security products such as room safes, insurance, and laptop locks to keep your things safe.
-Room safes can be as inconspicuous as a book or can blend in to a drawer without notice.
-Locking up jewelry, checkbooks, and other valuables when not around can deter would-be snatch and grab thieves.
-Remember out of sight out of mind!
+To protect against this uncertainty, consider investing in dorm room security products, such as room safes, insurance, and laptop locks, to keep your belongings safe and secure.
+Room safes can be as inconspicuous as a book or can blend in with a drawer without notice.
+Locking up jewelry, checkbooks, and other valuables when not around can deter would-be snatch-and-grab thieves.
+Remember, out of sight, out of mind!

 Valuables that don't fit in a safe or are uninsurable could benefit from something as simple as labeling or engraving them.
-Labeled items help solve ownership disputes and act as a simple but effective theft deterrent.
-It is always a good idea to record serial numbers for all your valuables and keep that information in a safe place for future reference if needed.
+Labeled items help resolve ownership disputes and serve as a simple yet effective theft deterrent.
+It is always a good idea to record the serial numbers of all your valuables and keep that information in a safe place for future reference, should it be needed.

-Dormitories may seem like a fun, safe environment, but an easy way to reduce the risk of theft is keeping your doors locked at all times when you're not in your room.
-Keeping your door locked while you are sleeping at night is also a good measure to keep intruders out--even if you think your hallway is safe.
-Roommates must understand the importance of keeping doors locked to safeguard your possessions and yourselves.
+Dormitories may seem like a fun and safe environment, but a simple way to reduce the risk of theft is to keep your doors locked at all times when you're not in your room.
+Keeping your door locked while you sleep at night is also a good measure to keep intruders out – even if you think your hallway is safe.
+Roommates must understand the importance of keeping doors locked to safeguard their possessions and themselves.

-When entering and exiting your dorm room or building make sure the door behind you secures properly.
-Do not allow anyone to enter your room, or building that you don't know.
-The practice of holding the door for multiple persons, known as "PIGGY BACKING," should be avoided.
-This practice can allow a person or persons whose goal is to enter the building illegally access to not only the lobby but the hallways and neighborhoods within the community.
-Remember to treat your Residence Hall and House as it where your neighborhood back home.
-Get to know your neighbors and encourage each other to keep items out of sight, doors locked, and to remain vigilant to their surroundings.
+When entering and exiting your dorm room or building, ensure the door behind you closes and secures properly.
+Do not allow anyone to enter your room or building that you don't know.
+The practice of holding the door for multiple persons, known as "piggybacking," should be avoided.
+This practice can allow individuals aiming to enter the building illegally to access not only the lobby but also the hallways and neighborhoods within the community.
+Remember to treat your Residence Hall and House as if it were your neighborhood back home.
+Get to know your neighbors and encourage each other to keep items out of sight, doors locked, and to remain vigilant in their surroundings.

 Fire Safety

 Accidents in crowded dorms can often lead to fire mishaps.
 Smoke alarms should be working and checked regularly.
 Hairdryers, curling irons and straighteners should be unplugged when not in use and should never be left unattended.
-Do not use candles in the dorm room and cook in the kitchen area only.
-Know your escape routes for your building and when the alarms do sound evacuate the building.
-Some simple, common-sense fire safety precautions can keep everyone safe from common accidents.
+Do not use candles in the dorm room; cook only in the designated kitchen area.
+Know your escape routes for your building, and when the alarms sound, evacuate.
+Some simple, common-sense fire safety precautions can keep everyone safe from everyday accidents.

 More Housing Safety Tips

-Although on-campus housing is often your best bet as far as safety and security are concerned, many students prefer to find off-campus housing.
-When looking into rental properties there are a few very basic safety features and policies which you should consider before signing a lease.
+Although on-campus housing is often the best option for safety and security, many students opt for off-campus housing.
+When looking into rental properties, there are a few very basic safety features and policies that you should consider before signing a lease.

 - Doors should be made of metal or solid wood construction.
 Good deadbolt locks and peepholes are also a must.

-- Make sure the management changes locks or permits the tenant to change them when moving in.
+- Ensure that management changes the locks or permits the tenant to change them upon moving in.

 - Sliding glass doors should be secured with pins through the frame or have a "charlie bar" locking device.

-- Bushes and shrubbery should be well maintained and cut back below window height to reduce the risk of attackers hiding in them.
+- Bushes and shrubbery should be well-maintained and cut back to a height below window level to reduce the risk of attackers hiding in them.

 - Is access to the complex limited to residents and guests?

-- Is there on-sight security?
+- Is there on-site security?
 Is there a neighborhood watch program?

-- Have there been any burglaries in the complex, and if so, how did the burglars gain entry?
+- Have there been any burglaries in the complex?
+If so, how did the burglars gain entry?

 - Ask management about the availability of extra keys to your apartment.
 If there are extra keys, ask how they are secured and who has access to them.